atomap-dev/atomap/doc/contribute.rst

 For software development projects, version control systems are a vital part of the workflow.
 Atomap uses Git as version control system.
-One version of Atomap is the most `recently released version <https://gitlab.com/atomap/atomap/tree/release>`__, another is the `development version <https://gitlab.com/atomap/atomap/tree/master>`__.
+One version of Atomap is the most `recently released version <https://gitlab.com/atomap/atomap/tree/release>`__, another is the `development version <https://gitlab.com/atomap/atomap/tree/main>`__.
 When new functionality is created or old functionality improved, new branches of the development version is typically made.
-The branch is merged back into the master development version when it is done.
+The branch is merged back into the main development version when it is done.

 You only need to know a few basic things about git to be able to start developing.
 Git is the most commonly used version control system, so there is a lot of user guides out there.